JasonWynkoop1/good-vibrations/README.md

 GitHub Pages will automatically serve the site from the `docs` directory.

-### 4. Configure GitHub Pages in Repository Settings
+### 4. Configure GitHub Pages and Custom Domain in Repository Settings

 In your GitHub repository settings: